NikolayBushilo/NikolayBushilo/README.md

 ### I'm a current student eagerly diving into the world of technology.

 My journey in the tech industry has been quite diverse.
-I've explored various domains, ranging from software to hardware.
-Whether it's working with microcontrollers and SBCs on various projects, diving into cybersecurity and pentesting, or delving into front-end and back-end development, I've embraced the opportunity to broaden my horizons.
+I've explored various domains, ranging from **software** to **hardware**.
+Whether it's working with microcontrollers and SBCs on various projects, diving into **cybersecurity** and **pentesting**, or delving into **front-end and back-end development**, I've embraced the opportunity to broaden my horizons.
 I thoroughly enjoy the design side of the domain, finding innovative solutions to problems and thinking outside the box.

 > Feel free to explore my GitHub repositories to see the projects I've been working on and the solutions I've implemented.
 I'm always open to feedback, collaboration, and discussions.